ahmadqhaliff/qwen3-vl-fine-tune/runpod/TRAIN_SERVE_RUNBOOK.md

 - You use a **RunPod A6000 48GB** pod
 - You mount your repo into the pod (e.g. `/workspace/qwen3-vl-fine-tune`)

+## Persistence note (why your data disappeared)
+On many RunPod templates, anything under `/root` is on the container/root filesystem and can be **ephemeral** (lost when the pod is stopped/restarted or moved).

+To keep datasets, checkpoints, and logs, store them on the attached volume, typically mounted at `/workspace`.

 ## 0) Upload your dataset to the pod
 The repo intentionally does **not** commit large dataset artifacts (images, zips, JSONL splits).
 After `git clone`, you must upload them to the pod.